keisukeirie/quickdraw_prediction_model/README.md

 - work on XGboost model with more pictures and countries.
   * test XGboost results with countries with similar cultural backgrounds, same languages and geographic locations.
     - What would the result look like if I run country prediction with US, UK, AU, NZ? or South American countries?
+- dimensionality reduction for ensemble method models. determine useless features and delete them.
+  * If I can run an analysis on feature importance for different datasets, I may reduce computation time by not feature engineer features that are not important.
 - Organize and write cleaner code.
   * accessing into images stored as a "list of lists of lists" is really painful.
 Since I need to create new features from the contents of this nested list, I would like to find a way to compute solution faster and codes that are a bit cleaner?
 - I wonder what would happen if I add one more convolution layers and pooling layers after my first pooling layer.